Table of Contents

 Cons of Averaging Down

 Price change alone should not be an investor’s only indication to buy more of any stock.
-An investor with plans to average down should research the cause of the decline before buying — and even with careful research, projecting the trajectory of a stock can be difficult.
+An investor with plans to average down should research the cause of the decline before buying — and even with careful research, projecting the trajectory of a stock can be difficult and potentially risky.

 Tips for Averaging Down on Stock